TkkrLab/tkkrLaser/PROJECT.md

 Refractive index: n = 13.478

 Cu
-gold coated copper mirror, these mirror have a good reflective index but stronger than Si.
+gold coated copper mirror, these mirrors have a good reflective index but stronger than Si.
 They don't have to be replaced often.
 Ideal for higher power laser cutters 50 watts and up
 Refractive index: n = 17.768